Teleoperation in Robotics

 It bonds together the connections and in real time can load balance, provide error connection and encrypt the live stream giving highly reliable video streaming, even when bit rates drop to almost nothing.

-RASCOW2 is available as a hardware encoder (Zao-X) or a software SDK.
+RASCOW2 is available as a hardware encoder (Zao-X) or as an OEM software (Zao SDK).

 Please also read our blog: Using Ultra Low Latency Streaming in Robotics Technology